seb1080/webOneBiteAtaTime/basics/authentication/auth.md

 ## Authentication vs. Authorization

-- Authentication: The process of identifying a user as the person they clain to be, ex: password, driving License.
+- Authentication: The process of identifying a user as the person they claim to be, ex: password, driving License.

 - Authorization: The process to validate that the use have the proper right to access part of the web application.